madihabdul/madihabdul/README.md

 * teaching assistant/lecturer @ rutgers computer science department

 interests:
-* cybersecurity
+* cloud & solutions architecture
-* critical intelligence
+* cognitive science
 * the epic of gilgamesh

-learning:
-* navigating life after college

 <!---
 madihabdul/madihabdul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.